-DV-shot fake docu about Columbine-type school slayings.
+DV-shot fake documentary about Columbine-type school slayings, “Zero Day” proves consistently riveting.
 Anything but sensationalistic, pic powerfully illuminates the banality of evil, as realistically ordinary kids (played brilliantly by non-professional high schoolers) prepare to wreak havoc.
-Could score strongly with arthouse and college auds, and generate enough buzz to lure wider public.
+Killer twosome shown matter-of-factly demonstrating how to assemble a pipe-bomb may spook viewers, but film might receive more flak for deliberately avoiding “socially conscious” cliches — pic offers no revelations of warning signals, and refuses to demonize its protagonists.
+“Zero” could score strongly with arthouse and college auds, and generate enough buzz to lure a wider public.